-Admire it for free, simply by walking down some of Barcelona’s most famous streets.
+Admire it for free by walking down some of Barcelona's most famous streets.

 View Gaudi's weird and wonderful architecture at Casa Batlló on Passeig de Gràcia or venture to Casa Milà, a modernist masterpiece strangely alluring in its peculiar aesthetic.

-Park Güell can also be visited free of charge; though the Monumental Zone is ticketed, there are sections of the park that can be explored freely.
+Park Güell can also be visited free of charge; though the Monumental Zone is ticketed, the park's sections can be explored freely.

-Save money by avoiding the Güell bus and instead catch the Metro green line 3 to Lesseps station – although it is a 20-minute walk up lots of steps from here but is included in your T10 ticket so won’t cost you anything extra.
+Save money by avoiding the Güell bus and instead catch the Metro green line 3 to Lesseps station – although it is a 20-minute walk up lots of steps from here, it is included in your T10 ticket so it won't cost you anything extra.

-Las Ramblas is also home to plenty of art, featuring work by Joan Miró who gifted four public pieces of art to the city.
+Las Ramblas is also home to plenty of art, featuring work by Joan Miró, who gifted four public art pieces to the city.

 Free Entry to Museums, Get Discounts if You Can

-If you plan on visiting any of Barcelona’s museums and exhibitions, you will always save money by booking online in advance.
+If you plan to visit any of Barcelona's museums and exhibitions, you will always save money by booking online.

-If you happen to be visiting on the first Sunday of the month, many venues offer free entry for the main exhibits, so get there early to guarantee entry.
+If you happen to be visiting on the first Sunday of the month, many venues offer free entry for the main exhibits, so get there early to guarantee access.

 Enjoy an Afternoon in the Park